Remembering Ayo Odebisi (Paramole): His Lessons

-He furthered, many have countless moral dilemmas as to whether to do good or do bad things to achieve their immediate and long term goals in life.
+He furthered, many have countless moral dilemmas, whether to do good or do bad things to achieve their immediate and long-term goals in life.
 They also have ethical dilemmas about doing good for neighbours and the wider society or not.
 He also distinguished between doing good and having a gentle but weak nature; there should be swift and fair justice in the background of doing good.
 Vigorous energy in doing good without expediency in mind reliably helps resolve such dilemmas.
-It creates a consistent perspective for self-reflection, a reflection of society’s institutions; people can then understand their failings and follies and improve upon them.
-Inexplicably, he took strengths for granted.
-Paramole strove to attain freedom from wrongdoing, how else could one acquire the consciousness to establish and further a just society.
+It creates a consistent perspective for self-reflection.
+A reflection of society’s institutions.
+People can then understand their failings and follies and improve upon them.
+Inexplicably, he took his strengths for granted.
+Paramole strove to attain freedom from wrongdoing.
+How else could one acquire the consciousness to establish and further a just society?
 He affirmed this made him a Pyrate.

 The person who effects change in society becomes a leader.
 I already knew this, but Odebisi’s fresh touch to it was “be ready to be unsung”.
 Leading does not mean being the frontman, it is the practice of tending to significant affairs with a full sense of responsibility.
-He contended that one considerable limitation to fostering a better society is the quest for fame, notoriety, honours and money for effecting necessary change—especially the unfettered pursuit of money in the name of doing good.
-In the bid for attaining a better society, the preponderance of change is compulsory, but how many care to do it by example or for its own sake?
+He contended that one considerable limitation to fostering a better society is the quest for fame, notoriety, honours, and money for effecting necessary change.
+More so, is the unfettered pursuit of money in the name of doing good.
+In the bid for attaining a better society, the preponderance of change is compulsory.
+Nevertheless, how many care enough to do it by example or for its own sake?

-People who thrive on expediency will always abandon you when you sate their needs or have failed to use you the way they intended.
+People who thrive on expediency will always abandon you when you satisfy their needs or have failed to use you the way they intended.
 They come and go as they need to.
 The proficiency you acquire in working with them is your enlightenment.
 Multiple proficiencies you can acquire through interactions make you more competent in contributing to the attainment of the better society.”
 I put it another way, to “increase others without decreasing one’s self”.
 Such is the very foundation and enablement of sustainable brotherhood and civilisation.

 Now, I do not see Odebisi as some historical artefact in the lives of many and mine.
 He lives on through the enduring richness of interactions with countless people who cherished him and in the memory of his example.
-I seem to remember him when I encounter incredible challenges, and his memory still helps out.
+I seem to remember him when I encounter incredible challenges, and his memory still helps for guidance.